 Moreover, if a particular taxicab driver has a history of causing accidents and the cab company knows this, the taxicab company could face liability for negligently hiring, retaining, or supervising the at-fault driver.
-If the skilled team of legal professionals at Stewart J. Guss, Attorney at Law, can deem the taxicab company fully or partially at fault for the accident, they may be able to bring the cab company’s insurance policy into effect.
+If the skilled team of legal professionals at Stewart J. Guss, Injury Accident Lawyers, can deem the taxicab company fully or partially at fault for the accident, they may be able to bring the cab company’s insurance policy into effect.
 This insurance coverage provides the financial basis for damages in a personal injury case—and could result in you recovering more damages for your injuries.

 Call a Houston Taxicab Accident Lawyer Today to Schedule a Free Legal Consultation and Case Evaluation

 Insurance companies are never on your side under any circumstances.
 Rather, the insurance company’s only job is to save itself money by paying out as little as possible for your damages.
-The legal team at Stewart J. Guss, Attorney at Law, is fully aware of the tricks and tactics that taxicab insurance companies and their adjusters use to try to undermine a personal injury case.
+The legal team at Stewart J. Guss, Injury Accident Lawyers, is fully aware of the tricks and tactics that taxicab insurance companies and their adjusters use to try to undermine a personal injury case.
 Our team of lawyers can fight these tactics head-on and pursue fair and just monetary compensation on your behalf.